kellycook301/GearList/README.md

-# Hello And Welcome To My Gear List!
+# Hello And Welcome To MyGearList!

 With this app you may create a visual representation of the music gear that you have.

 Let's get started!

 ## Launching The App

+Let's get the app set up first.

 1. Clone the git repository
 ```